VirtualPlanetaryLaboratory/bigplanet/docs/help.rst

 where:

-*inputfile* is the name of the HDF5 file
+*inputfile* is the name of the bpl file

 *columns* is the list of keys you are extracting (Use the same format as ExtractColumn, ExtractUnits and ExtractUniqueValues)